csoltenborn/GoogleTestAdapter/README.md

 ### Credits

 #### People
-* Markus Lindqvist, author of Google Test Runner
+* Markus Lindqvist, author of Google Test Runner (see below)
 * Matthew Manela, author of Chutzpah Test Adapter

 #### Tools
+* [Google Test Runner](https://github.com/markusl/GoogleTestRunner) - the starting point for GTA.
+We have ported the Google Test Runner extension from F# to C# and implemented various enhancements and refactorings.
 * [ReSharper](https://www.jetbrains.com/resharper/) - awesome VS extension for .NET development, including refactoring, static analysis etc.
   * thanks to [JetBrains](https://www.jetbrains.com/) for providing free licenses for our developers!
   * note that JetBrains' [Resharper C++](https://www.jetbrains.com/resharper-cpp/) can also run tests written using Google Test